Alfred Wyndham: Biography

+Family

 A year after arriving in Simcoe County, Wyndham married Caroline Elizabeth, daughter of the prominent Ontario lawyer and politician John Stuart and Elizabeth (née Van Rensellaer Powell).
 In what was the first divorce in Upper Canada, John Stuart had sued his wife's lover, Lieutenant John Grogan, for adultery in 1839 and won £600 plus costs, forcing Grogan to sell his commission.
 Royal assent, in the form of An Act for the Relief of John Stuart, was granted in 1841.

 Colonel and Mrs Wyndham had eleven children, Alexander (b.
 1860), Agnes Stuart (b.
 1862), Walter Trevelyan (b.
 1864), Emma Ethel (b.
 1866), Ernest Alfred (b.
 1868), Spencer (b.
 1869), Charles Wadham (b.
 1872), Beatrice Ida Wyndham (b.
 1874), Julia (b.
 1876), Mary Sophia (b.
 1878), and John Stuart (b.
 1880).
 Most of the boys were educated in England and continued to farm and keep a hand in military service like their father.

 Colonel Wyndham's political interests perhaps found the greatest expression in his daughter Beatrice who, in 1919, became the first woman ever elected to public office in Okotoks.
 She served on the Okotoks School Board for 12 years, on the Okotoks Agricultural Society's fair board, volunteered with the Red Cross, was a member of the St. Peter's Anglican Church women's auxiliary and the Okotoks Book Club; altogether a tireless community worker.
 She was also an avid curler with the Wild Cat Team, a fitting name for a tenacious woman who was not afraid to stand up for her beliefs.
 The Beatrice Wyndham Park, a nature reserve and bird sanctuary in Okotoks, is named after her.

 Colonel Arthur Wyndham died on 10 March 1914 at the age 79, and was buried at Okotoks, Alberta.